-The financial statements as of December 31, 2019 and 2018 and for each of the two years in the period ended December 31, 2019 incorporated in this prospectus supplement by reference to the Annual Report on Form 20-F for the year ended December 31, 2019 have been so incorporated in reliance on the report of PricewaterhouseCoopers SA, an independent registered public accounting firm, given the authority of said firm as experts in auditing and accounting.
+The financial statements incorporated in this prospectus supplement by reference to the Annual Report on Form 20-F for the year ended December 31, 2020 have been so incorporated in reliance on the report of PricewaterhouseCoopers SA, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
 PricewaterhouseCoopers SA is a member of EXPERTsuisse - Swiss Expert Association for Audit, Tax and Fiduciary.